 A range of supporters of Aurora have provided funding support for the Internship Program and training and professional development of staff working at NTRBs.
 Some of this funding listed may no longer apply.

-Department of the Prime Minister and Cabinet (PM&C) (formerly FaHCSIA)
+The National Indigenous Australians Agency (NIAA), formerly the Department of the Prime Minister and Cabinet (PM&C)

-The Aurora Internship Program is currently funded by PM&Cs Jobs, Land and Economy Programme (JLEP) through to the end of February 2019.
+The Aurora Internship Program is currently funded by Culture and Capability Programme through to the end of June 2021.
 Under our Program, the Commonwealth will provide financial support to Aboriginal and Torres Strait Islander students and graduates via scholarship funded internships as pathways to jobs in Indigenous organisations and other organisations working in the Indigenous sector.

 Native Title Unit of the Attorney General’s Department